 - s.
-6 considered

-- s.
 10(7) considered

 - s.
 114 referred to

-Indian Act, Act to amend the, S.C.
+- Indian Act, Act to amend the, S.C.
 1985, c.
-27 Generally - referred to applicants from membership in First Nation.
+27 Generally - referred to

-APPLICATION for judicial review of appeal committee's decision upholding chief and council's decision to exclude
+APPLICATION for judicial review of appeal committee's decision upholding chief and council's decision to exclude applicants from membership in First Nation.